mithro/pmod-numato/README.md

 The traces have been length and skewed matched with a tolerance of ~1 mil.
 The traces are 0.8537 inches // 21.6mm long.

+To use Numato spacing device on Digilent host;
+ * B side should be up.
+ * The XHS side should be loaded with pins.
+ * The XADC side should be loaded with socket.

+To use Digilent spacing device on Numato host;
+ * A side should be up.
+ * The XHS side should be loaded with socket.
+ * The XADC side should be loaded with pins.

 # Board Manufacturing

  *  5mil (0.127mm) trace width